 KHSRA (319 acres) is managed by the Los Angeles County Department of Parks and Recreation and includes large areas of native coastal sage scrub habitat, lawns and landscaped areas, picnic sites, tot lots, one half-basketball court, a fishing lake, a lotus pond, visitor center, six restrooms and five miles of trails.
 The visitor center has four administrative offices and a small meeting room.
-The sports complex is located at the southern end of the park and includes baseball diamonds and soccer fields with four restrooms.
+The Yvonne Brathwaite Burke Sports Complex is located at the southern end of the park and includes baseball diamonds and soccer fields with four restrooms.